North Dakota Mesothelioma Lawyer

 Many industries used asbestos throughout most of the 20th Century for its inexpensiveness, strength, and heat-resistant properties.
 Fields with a higher risk of asbestos exposure in North Dakota include the following:

 Turbines, generators, boilers, and other key power-generating equipment often included asbestos to protect from high temperatures.
-Workers at Coyote Station, Stanton Powerhouse, United Power, Northern States Power Company, Grand Forks Gas and Electric Company, and more may have encountered asbestos-containing components on the job.
+Plant workers at Coyote Station, Stanton Powerhouse, United Power, Northern States Power Company, Grand Forks Gas and Electric Company, and more may have encountered asbestos-containing components on the job.

 Several North Dakota cities were home to facilities that processed vermiculite, a mineral used in construction and industry.
 Vermiculite mined in Libby, Montana, was notoriously contaminated with asbestos.
 Experts believe contaminated vermiculite from Libby made its way through North Dakota, potentially exposing workers to dangerous fibers.